Team-Jackdaw/chat-with-NPC/README.md

 ![GitHub license](https://img.shields.io/github/license/Team-Jackdaw/chat-with-NPC)
 ![test workflow](https://github.com/Team-Jackdaw/chat-with-NPC/actions/workflows/build.yml/badge.svg)

-> The mod is still under development, and the current version is not stable.
+> The mod is still in beta, please submit an issue if you find any problems.
 If you want to use the latest version,
-> please compile
-> the source code yourself, see [Build](#8-build).
-If you encounter any problems, please submit an issue.
+> please compile the source code yourself, see [Build](#8-build).

 [Chinese Version](docs/README_zh.md)